 This system forces the water through a tight filter under high pressure.
 It can remove things like chlorine and VOCs as well as minerals, giving you better water quality no matter what you were starting with.

 This is a good system for homes with wells where the water quality itself may not be good to start.

 Cost to Test Your Water

-Before buying a water softener, testing your water can determine which is best, or let you know if one is even necessary.
-You can get a water test kit from your local hardware store for $20 – $50.
+Before buying a water softener, testing your water can determine which is best or let you know if one is even necessary.
+You can get a water test kit from your local hardware store for $20 to $50.

 Professional vs. DIY Water Softener Install

-Some localities might also require a licensed plumber do this kind of work, and might also require a permit and inspection.
+Some localities might also require a licensed plumber perform this kind of work, and might also require a permit and inspection.
 A permit usually costs $20 to $100 for this kind of work.

-If you do choose to install yourself you could save around $1,000 for the installation.
+If you do choose to install it yourself, you could save around $1,000 for the installation.

 If you’re not legally allowed or you’re not comfortable with the installation, consider getting several estimates from licensed plumbers for the project.
 They should be able to recommend the right system for your home and professionally install it.